configit-open-source/csmerge/README.md

 ## Setup

 ### Step 1 : Install using CsMerge.Setup.msi (or build from source)
-You can download the latest installer under 'Releases'.
+You can download the latest installer under [Releases](https://github.com/configit-open-source/csmerge/releases).
 You can also build directly from source and simply copy the files to a location that is on your path.

 ### Step 2 : Configure gitconfig
 Once installed you can run